-The variance to permit the proposed 3-lot subdivision of the subject TMK property without providing a County dedicable roadway, and in lieu, utilizing a privately owned non-dedicable road is hereby approved subject to the following variance conditions:
+The variance to permit the proposed 6-lots of the subdivision of the subject TMK property without providing code compliant roadway improvements meeting DPW standards, is hereby approved, subject to the following variance conditions:

 - 1. The applicant, owners, their assigns, or successors shall be responsible for complying with all stated conditions of approval. - 2.
 Should the Council adopt a Unified Impact Fees Ordinance setting forth criteria for the imposition of exactions or the assessment of impact fees, conditions included herein shall be credited towards the requirements of the Unified Impact Fees Ordinance.